braze-inc/braze-docs/_docs/_contributing/content_management.md

 # About content management

-> This is an overview of how content is managed on Braze Docs.
-To learn more about a specific topic, choose the related page in the navigation.
+> This is an overview for how content is managed on Braze Docs.
+To learn more about a specific topic, choose the dedicated topic page in the navigation.

 ## Methodology